carpentries-incubator/python-text-analysis/_episodes/transformers-finetune.md

 ```txt
 [{'entity_group': 'Rating', 'score': 0.9655443, 'word': 'four star', 'start': 11, 'end': 20}, {'entity_group': 'Location', 'score': 0.9490055, 'word': 'milwaukee', 'start': 35, 'end': 44}, {'entity_group': 'Dish', 'score': 0.8788909, 'word': 'tapas', 'start': 50, 'end': 55}]
 ```
+##  Outro

+That's it!
+Let's review briefly what we have done.
+We've discussed how to select a task.
+We used a HuggingFace example to help decide on a data format, and looked over it to get an idea of what the model expects.
+We went over Label Studio, one way to label your own data.
+We retokenized our example data and fine-tuned a model.
+Then we went over the results of our model.

+LLM's are the state-of-the-art for many types of task, and now you have an idea of how to use and even fine tune them in your own research.
+Our next lesson will discuss the ethics and implications of text analysis.